Lucrumae/Fresh-Tomato-Theme/README.md

 To activate the sound, slide the cursor to the bottom right and the button to activate the sound will appear along with the hide panel button.

+What if I'm using a mobile phone?
+Tap the bottom right corner of the screen on the web and the button will appear.

 ---

 ## 🎬 How to Add a Custom MP4 Background